ddenisyuk/homebridge-gree-heatercooler/README.md

-# Control Gree Air Conditioning with homekit
+# Control Gree and partners Air Conditioning with homekit

 This plugins is based on https://github.com/duculete/homebridge-gree-ac.
 Diff: